-Macron’s big plans for the E.U. presidency sound a lot like a French re-election bid
+Macron’s big plans for the E.U. presidency sound a lot like a French reelection bid

 He also indicated an interest in expanding pandemic-related economic stimulus measures.
 A number of countries, including neighboring Germany, have been skeptical of such measures.

-On Friday, Macron will meet in Paris with newly elected German Chancellor Olaf Scholz, Angela Merkel’s successor.
+On Friday, Macron will meet in Paris with new German chancellor Olaf Scholz, Angela Merkel’s successor.

 Merkel long dominated European politics.
 Macron’s hopes to lead the E.U. into a new chapter may now also rise, or fall, depending on her successor’s ambitions and sway.